kangqiyu/torchfde/README.md

-# torchfde: PyTorch Implementation of Differentiable FDE Solvers
+# torchfde: Differentiable FDE Solvers in PyTorch

 The preliminary version (no adjoint backpropagation) of this library is at https://github.com/zknus/torchfde